 Main Street, Liberty Bridge, Falls Park--all the staples of the thriving downtown atmosphere are around you.
-You might wonder how this all got here, and you’ve come to the right place - Camperdown Mill, the Unsung History of Downtown Greenville.
+You might wonder how this all got here, and you’ve come to the right place - Sampson and Camperdown Mill.

-According to Dave Tabler, editor and author of Appalachian History, at the start of the twentieth century, eight mills employing thousands of workers were in operation within a two-mile radius of the Reedy River.
-Though Camperdown brought a lot of neighbors to the falls, Camperdown itself didn’t bring a lot of business or job security for the mill town residents, like many of the other mills coming along the tour.
-According to clippings of the Greenville News and the Charlotte Observer from the early twentieth century, Camperdown mill experienced many fires, closures, changes in ownership, it opened and closed at the mercy of the economy, and is even classified by Town Carolina as an “financial disappointment”.
+Dave Tabler, editor and author of Appalachian History says at the start of the twentieth century, eight mills employing thousands of workers were in operation within a two-mile radius of the Reedy River.
+Though Sampson (later called Camperdown #1) and Camperdown (Camperdown #2) brought a lot of neighbors to the falls, Camperdown itself didn’t bring a lot of business or job security for the mill town residents, like many of the other mills coming along the tour.
+According to clippings of the Greenville News and the Charlotte Observer from the early twentieth century, Camperdown mills experienced many fires, closures, changes in ownership, it opened and closed at the mercy of the economy, and is even classified by Town Carolina as an “financial disappointment.”
 Due to an increasing import of Japanese fabric and gingham, Camperdown’s production was not needed and the mill ceased operation in 1964.
 The Camperdown Mill town was eventually consumed by downtown Greenville, the residents moved away, and the mill was eventually torn down.

 However, the cessation of Camperdown Mill did not bring about an end for what was now a thriving scene in Downtown Greenville.
 Neighboring mills along the Reedy continued production, and the new residents and businesses were here to stay.
 For this reason, most histories of Camperdown Mill jump directly to the flourishing Falls park and Downtown Greenville, and neglect to include the stories of Camperdown’s contribution to river pollution and economic instability.